 Even though it seems that Shiny is a sweet spot now, we are excited to see upcoming innovations in this space.
 Delivery time for Shiny is a huge advantage, but performance and scale are important issues for corporate solutions as well.
 It takes some practice to write Shiny apps that scale effectively, and even for well-written applications, their scalability has limits.

 If you’re ready to try out some Shiny alternatives to Excel, I recommend this article by Marcin Dubel.
 He shows that you do not have to sacrifice Excel’s table-data functions if you make the switch.
+If you’re looking to make the jump from Excel to Shiny but you don’t have much (or any) experience with R, read How to Switch from Excel to R Shiny: First Steps.
+We’ll walk you through how to get started with R Shiny from a standing start.

 At Appsilon we are committed to delivering top-notch decision support systems and data analytics solutions for our clients.
 Don’t hesitate to reach out to us if you need help converting your business from Excel to a more modern solution.